Images protected by Greenhouse School Websites

 Governors get to know the school and the wider educational context by reading meeting paperwork, attending meetings and asking questions to ensure that the best possible decisions are being made for the benefit of the children in the school.
 Governors visit the school in a link governor role capacity, and attend training and networking events to improve skills and knowledge.

 The minimum commitment expected of a governor is that they attend the six scheduled Full Governing Body meetings.
-These are usually held on a Thursday evening, mainly face to face with some virtual.
+These are usually held on a Thursday evening, mainly face to face with hybrid/virtual options.
+Governors will be expected to carry out induction training and safeguarding training upon appointment.
 Most governors also take on additional responsibilities, e.g., Safeguarding link governor, Health & Safety link governor or Curriculum link governor.

 In addition to being over 18 years of age, governors need a strong commitment to the role and to improving outcomes for children, the inquisitiveness to question and analyse, and the willingness to learn.
 They need good inter-personal skills, appropriate levels of literacy in English, and sufficient numeracy skills to understand basic data.
 There are certain circumstances in which a person is disqualified from holding or continuing to hold office as a governor and they are listed in the document at the bottom of this page.

-If a governor incurs reasonable expenses such as travel costs as a result of performing their duties as a governor, they can be reimbursed in line with the Governors Allowance policy available on the policy page of the website.
+If a governor incurs reasonable expenses such as travel costs as a result of performing their duties as a governor, they can be reimbursed in line with the Governors Allowance policy.

 More information about our Governing Body: